nais314/stui/doc/Controlls.md

 **Window**

-"menu" event fired when clicked on titlebar menu button
+"menu" event triggered when clicked on titlebar menu button